Jonathon Porritt: Population Matters

 Porritt's views are based in part on a 2009 report by Thomas Wire at the London School of Economics, commissioned by Optimum Population Trust.
 It compared the cost-effectiveness of access to family planning with other interventions such as low-carbon technologies, and concluded that access to family planning, by decreasing population and the subsequent human carbon footprint, could have a substantial impact on global warming.

 Similar views are supported by other researchers and international organizations.

 Porritt's remarks on the subject in 2009 caused outrage among anti-abortionists and some religious leaders.
-Porritt was also criticized for praising China for its 'one child family' policy, which has reduced birth rates but is described as coercive, cruel and causing "immeasurable suffering".
+Porritt was also criticized for praising China for its one-child family policy, which has reduced birth rates but is described as coercive, cruel and causing "immeasurable suffering".
 Although the Green Party, Population Matters and other organizations assert that they only support voluntary use of family planning, calls for population control raise fears that it will be coercively used in ways that infringe human rights.

 Porritt remained definite about his position.

 Environmental commentator George Monbiot, who also uses carbon emissions for ecological footprinting, has criticized Porritt's emphasis on family planning.
 He asserts that radical family planning will have little impact unless people limit their consumption.
 "People might populate less as they become richer, but they do not consume less; rather they consume more.
 That is, as the habits of the super-rich show, there are no limits to human extravagance."
 The carbon footprint of people in poorer countries has been shown to be much lower than that in wealthy countries.
 Increasing availability to contraceptive usage in poor countries, although it may have decrease population growth in those countries, may therefore do little to limit carbon impact.
 Porritt argues that this does not lessen the responsibility of wealthy countries to address population, asserting that population affects both the rich and poor worlds, and that "Every country needs a population strategy, including the US and the UK."

 Porritt is also an advisor to Project Drawdown, which "maps, measures, models, and describes the 100 most substantive solutions to global warming".
 Among the top ten solutions, according to Project Drawdown, are the education of women and the availability of family planning services.

 Other activities

 Porritt served as chairman of Sustainability South-West, the South-West Round Table for Sustainable Development in England, from 1999 to 2001, and later as president.

-Porritt served as a trustee of the World Wildlife Fund (UK) from 1991–2005.
+Porritt served as a trustee of the World Wildlife Fund (UK) from 1991 to 2005.

 Porritt is on the advisory board of BBC Wildlife magazine and actively supports the efforts of experts promoting renewable energy and sustainable development such as Walt Patterson.

 Porritt is an endorser of the Forests Now Declaration, presented at the United Nations Framework Convention on Climate Change (UNFCCC) meeting, held in Bali in December 2007.
 The Declaration calls for new market based carbon policies and reforms to prioritize the protection of tropical forests.